A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 We use likelihood functions incorporating multi-dimensional correlations among kinematic variables.
 A study of the kinematic selection suggests the following function using only three-dimensional correlations:

 where the square brackets denote correlations (Fig.~\ref{fig:Hsel-Hvar}).
-The ${\cal L}^{\rm H}$ function is over-constrained in the transverse plane to compensate for the reduced phase space.
-An optimal function strictly based upon a complete set of kinematic variables is the four-dimensional:
+A function strictly based upon a complete set of kinematic variables is the four-dimensional:

 which incorporates the $R_{mH}$ variable through its underlying correlation $[\; p_T^H, \; p_T^m \;]$ (Fig.~\ref{fig:Hsel-Hvar}).
 Although the use of the ${\cal L}^{\rm H}_4$ function requires a larger statistics to achieve a sensible binning, we used it for our kinematic selection and obtained results similar to ${\cal L}^{\rm H}$.
 We build the ${\cal L}^{\rm H}$ and ${\cal L}^{\rm H}_4$ probability density functions (pdf) for the two test hypotheses of H interactions (signal) and C interactions (background).
 The individual pdf are properly smoothed and are built with samples independent from the test ones to avoid large statistical biases.
 As it is common practice, the logarithm of the final likelihood ratio between signal and background hypotheses, $\ln \lambda^{\rm H}$ or $\ln \lambda_4^{\rm H}$, is used as discriminant~\cite{Astier:2001yj}.
+We note that in the actual measurements we will directly use interactions from the graphite targets to build the pdf for the C hypothesis, eliminating thus any dependence from the nuclear modeling.

 We can also exploit the information related to the individual particles inside the hadron system.
-For $\mu^\mp p \pi^\pm$ topologies we have a total of 3 additional degrees of freedom, since the total hadron momentum vector is constrained by the global event kinematics in ${\cal L}^{\rm H}$ and ${\cal L}_4^{\rm H}$.
-We select one of such variables as the difference $\Delta E$ between the energy of the neutrino calculated from the $\mu$ and $\pi$ momenta by applying energy-momentum conservation and the one reconstructed from the sum of the momentum vector of all 3 particles $\mu^\mp p \pi^\pm$:
+For $\mu^\mp p \pi^\pm$ topologies we have a total of three additional degrees of freedom, since the total hadron momentum vector is constrained by the global event kinematics in ${\cal L}^{\rm H}$ and ${\cal L}_4^{\rm H}$.
+We select one such variable as the difference $\Delta E_p$ between the energy of the neutrino calculated from the $\mu$ and $\pi$ momenta by applying energy-momentum conservation and the one reconstructed from the sum of the momentum vector of all three particles $\mu^\mp p \pi^\pm$: